segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ### Send app events

 App events may be sent through the Conversions API by first setting up a dataset in your Facebook Events Manager.
-Learn more about passing app events through the Conversions API [here](https://developers.facebook.com/docs/marketing-api/conversions-api/app-events).
-Learn how to create a dataset [here](https://www.facebook.com/business/help/750785952855662?id=490360542427371).
+Learn more about passing app events through the Conversions API [here](https://developers.facebook.com/docs/marketing-api/conversions-api/app-events){:target="_blank"}.
+Learn how to create a dataset [here](https://www.facebook.com/business/help/750785952855662?id=490360542427371){:target="_blank"}.

-#### Configuring App Events
+#### Configuring app events
 Sending app events requires the `action_source` parameter to be set to `app`.

-App Events usage is opt-in, and setting the `use_app_data` field to `Yes` is required before app data can be sent.
+App events usage is opt-in, and you're required to set the `use_app_data` field to `Yes` before sending app data.

-Additionally configure the "App Events Fields" object with the required fields:
+Additionally, configure the "App Events Fields" object with the required fields:
 * `advertiser_tracking_enabled`
 * `application_tracking_enabled`
 * `version`